 To reduce frustration, it is very important to inform the DXers of any changes in the status quo.
 That is if we decide to take a break, tell them.
 If we must change bands, tell them.
 If we QRX and plan to return, tell them.
 Do not tell them one thing and then do another, however.
 Giving them correct information will go a long way toward maintaining a “good relationship” between DXpeditioner and the calling DXers.

 As DXpedition operators, we are in the best position to control the pileup.
 Repeat “We are in the best position to control the pileup”.
 We should assume that responsibility and make the most of it.
-While we must be firm with callers, we must also follow our own rules and be consistent in our application of our own rules.
+While we must be firm with callers, we must also follow our own rules and be consistent in their application.

 We should maintain a moderate attitude at all times, not becoming agitated or losing our temper.
 Doing so does no good, and usually causes a bad situation to escalate.
 If we must “blow up,” we should find another operator to take over as soon as possible.